Share

 Schema Evolution Policy

-The Schema Evolution Policy defines how Hevo handles any changes that occur in the Source data after the Pipeline is created.
-For example, changes in the Source columns, schema, or tables.
-This ensures that data is replicated seamlessly between the Source and Destination, as per your requirements.
+The Schema Evolution Policy defines how Hevo handles any changes that occur in the Source data after the Pipeline is created, such as changes in the Source columns, schema, or tables.
+This policy ensures that data is replicated seamlessly between the Source and Destination, as per your requirements.

 You can choose from the following options: